Fast and accurate computation of classical Gaussian quadratures: Gauss--Hermite quadrature

 In order to avoid numerical cancellations when computing the coefficients when $t=x/\mu$ is close to $1$ ($\zeta$ small) in the above representations, which is the case for the largest zeros, we can first expand $\zeta$ in powers of $\vert t-1\vert$ and the coefficients $C_{k}(\zeta),\,D_{k}(\zeta)$, which are analytic at $\zeta=0$, in powers of $\wt\zeta=2^{-\frac13}\zeta$.

 For small values of $\vert t-1\vert$ and $\vert\zeta\vert$, we use the expansions

 where $\wt\zeta=2^{-\frac{1}{3}}\zeta$ and the coefficients $c_j^k$, $d_j^k$ are rational numbers.

-With respect to the computation of the Airy functions, a similar procedure as described for the Gauss-Laguerre case can be used here.
+With respect to the computation of the Airy functions, a similar procedure as described for the Gauss--Laguerre case can be used here.
 Indeed, the dominant term in the asymptotic approximation for the nodes is determined by setting to zero the dominant contribution in the expansion for the Hermite polynomial \cite[12.10.35]{Temme:2010:PCF}.
 If $\zeta_i$ is the value of $\zeta$ corresponding to the node $x_{i}$, we have $ \mu^{4/3}\zeta_{n-i+1}=a_i +\delta_i $, where $\delta_i$ can be computed accurately and $\delta_i/a_i<<1$.
 We can compute the Airy functions in (\ref{eq:Hp05}) using Taylor series.
-For Gauss-Hermite quadrature the Airy-type expansion is only used for the last $20$ weights and we store the precomputed values of $a_i$ and ${\rm Ai}'(ai)$, $i=1,\ldots 20$.
+For Gauss--Hermite quadrature the Airy-type expansion is only used for the last $20$ weights and we store the precomputed values of $a_i$ and ${\rm Ai}'(ai)$, $i=1,\ldots 20$.